 This is part 2 of Have a Happy Period.
 The first part was all about Menstrual Cups and Cloth Pads.
 So be sure to go and check it out!

 For me one of the worst parts of having my period is the cramping, as I mentioned in part 1, my cramps were worse than my labor pain.
 Go figure!
+Some people used to tell me there could be other reasons for my bad cramps, so I decided to thoroughly research everything I possibly could, from the likes of asking professionals “what is uterine fibroid embolization” to looking into different causes within my health or menstrual cycle.
 Switching over to the cup helped tremendously but I was still having some major cramping issues.
 So I’ve had to make some other changes in my diet and lifestyle to help support my cramp pain.

 Natural Cramp Support

 - Hydrate!
 I cannot tell you how important this is not only for cramps but for everyday.
 It also helps get rid of the bloating while you are on your period!

 - Red Raspberry Leaf– This is an amazing herb great for PMS and Cramps.
 I usually take it in hot tea form because I feel like the warmth from the tea also helps soothe my cramps.
 It is available in pill form as well though.

 - Chamomile Tea– This helps support cramping and irritability!
 Which is great for me as I can get rather irritable on my period.

 - Magnesium is another great supplement to help with cramps.
 Personally, I like to use magnesium oil on my skin, but there are lots of different ways in which you can get magnesium into your system.
 Ancient Minerals are one of the best retailers for magnesium oil and supplements.